ammar999-nightowl/Ushell/README.md

 let's see
 ...
-but first support me because I am a solo dev... you can call it termux light often ushell
+but first support me because I am a solo dev... you can call it termux light often ushell.
+I will try to keep it updated regularly 🙂. but there is no guarantee . lol 😆